uboslinux/ubos-website/content/docs/developers/faq/setup-developer-vm-apple-silicon-parallels.md

         ubos-tools-arch
       ```

-      When asked which alternatives to install, choose the defaults.
+       If asked which alternatives to install, choose the defaults.

-      If there is a warning about a directory below `/usr/lib/perl5`, ignore that.
-      It needs fixing but doesn't currently hurt.

     * Create a ramdisk: